What Is Trazodone?

-Trazodone withdrawal is a form of SSRI Discontinuation Syndrome (SSRIDS).
-Symptoms are similar to those of depression and anxiety and begin to manifest when a course of medication has been stopped abruptly.
-Withdrawal symptoms are a result of changes in the brain that cause alterations to serotonin receptors.
-In response to Trazodone, the brain downregulates the number of receptors.
+Trazodone withdrawal can result in Antidepressant Discontinuation Syndrome.
+Symptoms are similar to that of depression and anxiety and begin to manifest when medication use stops abruptly.
+Withdrawal symptoms result from changes in the brain that cause alterations to serotonin receptors.
+In response to Trazodone, the brain reduces the number of receptors.
 When a person stops taking the drug, the decreased volume of receptors creates a short-term deficiency of serotonin activity.
 The body will typically correct this on its own, but one may experience uncomfortable symptoms during an adjustment period.
 Experiencing withdrawals from Trazodone does not always mean a person is addicted, but it does indicate a physical dependency on the medication.
 Symptoms of Trazodone withdrawals may include:

 - Dizziness or lightheadedness